-- i) Through the whole curriculum - Since many elements of Health Education are an integral part of discrete subjects, it is ideally suited for cross-curricular delivery. - ii) Through the Mini Bacc and Welsh Bacc Programmes
+i) Through the whole curriculum

+Since many elements of Health Education are an integral part of discrete subjects, it is ideally suited for cross-curricular delivery.

+ii) Through PSHE

 Some sensitive or controversial elements may require separate treatment.
-Also sessions allow for a variety of learning styles, eg experiential learning, role play, simulation, group work.
+Also, sessions allow for a variety of learning styles, eg experiential learning, role play, simulation, group work.